Pethidine 50mg/ml & 100mg/2ml Solution for Injection

 Pethidine is a drug with powerful pain relieving properties.

-Pethidine Injection is used for the relief of moderate to severe pain and is used for pain relief during labour.
-It may also be used to stop you from feeling pain before and during an operation and to provide continuous pain relief if needed
+This medicine has been prescribed for you for relief of moderate to severe pain and is used for pain relief during labour, it may also be used to stop you from feeling pain before and during an operation and to provide continuous pain relief if needed.

 2. Before you are given Pethidine Injection